localazy/strapi-plugin/README.md

 npm install @localazy/strapi-plugin@latest && npx @localazy/strapi-plugin
 ```

-Note: Localazy plugin requires an updated bundler configuration of your Strapi project.
+Note: Localazy plugin requires an updated Webpack configuration of your Strapi project.
 Follow the instructions in the console output during the installation process.
 Steps are also available in the [Install plugin via NPM](https://localazy.com/docs/strapi/strapi-plugin-introduction-installation#install-plugin-via-npm) section of the Localazy Docs.

-Plugin supports automatic recognition of a bundler configuration.
-If you are using either Vite or Webpack, respectively, the plugin will automatically create an example configuration file for you.

 Due to the changes in Strapi core code it's also necessary to add an environment variable to your Strapi project.
 Add the following line to your `.env` file (value is empty):